 With our Premier Service, each individual image will be opened in our photo editing software and manually corrected for dust and scratches, color corrected for film-base color shifts as much as possible, adjusted for under/over exposure, and put in the proper orientation in the JPEG image file.

 Your processed files will be stored on the storage medium of your choice: DVD, BluRay, Thumb Drive (Flash Drive), M-Disc, or, for large orders, an external hard drive.
 You may indicate your choice of media when you fill out the Order Form/Packing List that you will receive from us when we are ready to receive your order.
 You can also receive multiple copies of your files, if you wish.[Back to Top]

 We don't really scan your slides.
-Instead, we take each slide, clean it with a jet of air on each side to remove dust and debris, and place it on an LED light-box.
+Instead, we take each slide and place it on an LED light-box.
 We then actually photograph it full-size with a macro-photography setup.
 This avoids the artifacts that can be introduced by a scanner, and provides a higher resolution than almost any scanner.
 Essentially, it is the equivalent of going back in time and re-shooting your slides with a modern digital camera.

 Premier Service takes the "Image Only" image and crops out the border, leaving just the image itself.
 It also includes making adjustments to each image to improve the quality as much as practical.
 This is a fully manual operation, and includes adjustments for color shifts and color fading, under- or over-exposure, removal of dust and fiber shadows, etc. Here are some comparisons of the two versions: